Frequently Asked Questions

 Do you sell or rent instruments?

 No, however check with your instructor.
 We highly recommend purchasing name brand second-hand gear due to it's affordability and availability.
 Contact the director for more recommendations in this area.
-There are music stores in the area which offer rental packages for cello.
+There are music stores in the area which offer rental packages for woodwind instruments.

 How much practice time is needed to learn a musical instrument?